Skip to main content

 Paid Listings

-Clinics can claim and upgrade their listings for enhanced visibility.
-Paid listings are clearly marked.
+Clinics can claim and upgrade their listings for richer profile tools, unlimited lead forwarding, and reporting.
+Payment never changes ranking; any paid features are clearly marked.

 Our verification process, patient reviews, and ranking methodology are not influenced by paid status.
 A clinic with a free listing that has better ratings will still outrank a paid listing with worse ratings.